macedigital/dockerfiles/centos-percona/README.md

 The run script is based on the [offical MySQL docker-entrypoint.sh](https://github.com/docker-library/mysql/blob/master/5.7/docker-entrypoint.sh).

-The server `my.cnf` file is using some opiniated defaults:
+The server's `/etc/my.cnf` file is using some opiniated defaults:
 - use strict mode
 - prefer native aio for InnoDB table files
 - set timezone to UTC
 - set characterset to UTF-8.

+In order to customize settings you can provide configuration files in ini-format into the `/etc/my.cnf.d/` directory, which is available as a volume.